Connecticut Paid Family & Medical Leave (CT PFML)

 Coverage Options: Employers can participate in the state-run program or they can self-insure or fully insure a private plan.
 MetLife provides fully insured and self-insured coverage options.

 Job Protection: The paid CT PFML coverage is not job-protected.
 Under federal and state family and medical leave laws, an eligible employee has a right to job-protected leave and the employer can decide by policy whether to pay the employee during that leave.
 When applicable, a worker should request leave under the state (CT FMLA) and federal Family and Medical Leave Act (FMLA).

-Benefits: Starting January 1, 2022, 12 weeks (extra 2 weeks for complications of pregnancy) and/or 12 days if the leave is due to Domestic violence.
-The maximum weekly benefit is estimated to be up to $900/week in 2022.
+Benefits: 12 weeks (extra 2 weeks for incapacitation during pregnancy) and/or 12 days if the leave is due to domestic violence.
+Currently the maximum weekly benefit is $840 and beginning July 1, 2023 it will be $900.

 Contributions: Employee contribution (payroll deduction) is 0.5% of the wage base of $160,200.
 The maximum employee contribution is $801.

 - July 1, 2022: Minimum wage increases to $14/hour which increases maximum weekly benefit to $840/week.